syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Display-mode.md

 # Display mode

-Depending on application, different scenarios may require for effective communication.
-The segmented control supports these three options: icons, text, or a combination of both.
+Depending on application, different scenarios may be needed for effective communication.
+The segmented control supports the following three options: icons, text, and a combination of both.

 ## Text